Relationship and World Changing Kindness

 ALL THOUGHTS ARE WITHIN OUR CONTROL

 So, where did those wrong thoughts originate?
 I asked God to show me where those thoughts flowed from.
 He showed me that I was feeling insecure about my relationship with my son, and my insecure feelings generated my wrong thinking and unhealthy beliefs.
-Could an unseen evil spirt have planted the thoughts that make me feel insecure?
+Could an unseen evil spirit have planted the thoughts that make me feel insecure?
 What is generating your thoughts?
 Hurt feelings, insecurity, disappointments, unmet expectations, etc. My short book on my website helps you to discover the sources of wrong thinking.
 1–Healing Begins by Transforming Painful Memories

 The following Biblical account is the first example of planted thoughts, which most of you already know or have heard of it.
 God created Adam and Eve in a garden and told them not to eat from the tree in the center of the garden.
 Satan (an evil spirit) takes the form of a serpent and climbs the forbidden tree.
 He causes Eve to doubt what God told her is the truth about dying.
-The devil tempted her to eat the forbidden fruit by enticing her to desire it and then persuaded her that if she eats it, she will be like God, knowing good and evil (see Genesis 3:4).
+The devil tempted her to eat the forbidden fruit by enticing her to desire it and then persuaded her that if she ate it, she would be like God, knowing good and evil (see Genesis 3:4).
 This thought appealed to her pride.
-Interesting, the devil’s sin was pride, because he also wanted to be independent of God, which broke his relationship with God.
+Interestingly, the devil’s sin was pride because he also wanted to be independent of God, which broke his relationship with God.
 The wrong thought then caused Eve to look at the fruit and desire to eat it.
 Her desire then compelled her to sin and eat the fruit.
-This process shows how unseen wrong thinking led to disobedience and separation from God.
+This process shows how unseen, wrong thinking led to disobedience and separation from God.

 ??
 What were Eve’s mistakes?

 Until we recognize our thoughts and rule over them, they will continually control our beliefs, feelings, behavior, and destiny.
-We daily face temptations that appeal to our self-centered desires to live independent of God.
+We face temptations daily that appeal to our self-centered desires to live independently of God.
 Satan has not changed his tactics since tempting Eve.
 All unseen battles begin as a thought that is within our control.
 The girls in the prison system were told that if they withstand temptation for seven seconds, they can overcome the temptation.
 I encourage them to replace the wrong thought creating the desire for the harmful activity with a healthy thought based on Scriptural truth.

 ??
 How do our thoughts dictate our actions?